saishandilya/taxi-booking-terraform-infra/README.md

 ### **4. Additional Setup**
 - AWS credentials configured on local Machine **(excluding root credentials)** using (`aws configure`).
+- Create new or use existing Github Account.

 ## Architectural Diagram
 - Needed to be added...